mitchtreece/Espresso/README.md

 2. Add all the Swift files in the `Espresso/` subdirectory to your project
 3. Profit

+## Espresso

+Espresso adds a bunch of useful features and additions to both the **Foundation** & **UIKit** Swift modules.
+There are too many different additions to cover in this *readme*.
+However, the code is well documented and fairly self-explanatory.

+Some of the more interesting additions include:
+- `UIViewController` & `UINavigationController` styling flow
+- Display features + `UIScreen` extensions (easy safe area inset handling)
+- Device identification
+- Keyboard management
+- Common type convertible extensions

 ## Contributing

 Pull-requests are more than welcome.
 Bug fix?
 Feature?
 Open a PR and we'll get it merged in!